Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 \subsubsection{COCA}

-In contrast to consensus clustering (which we emphasise is concerned with assessing clustering stability when analysing a single dataset), the main goal of COCA is to summarise the clusterings found in {\em different} 'omics datasets, by identifying a ``global'' clustering across the datasets that is intended to summarise the clustering structures identified in each of the individual datasets.
+In contrast to consensus clustering (which we emphasise is concerned with assessing clustering stability when analysing a single dataset), the main goal of COCA is to summarise the clusterings found in {\em different} 'omic datasets, by identifying a ``global'' clustering across the datasets that is intended to summarise the clustering structures identified in each of the individual datasets.
 In the first step, a clustering $\boldsymbol{c}^m$ is produced independently for each dataset $X_m$, $m = 1, \dots, M$, each with a different number of clusters $K_m$.
-We define $K = \sum_{m=1}^{M} K_m$.
-Then, the clusters are summarised into a Matrix Of Clusters (MOC) of size $K \times N$, with elements
+We define $\bar{K} = \sum_{m=1}^{M} K_m$.
+Then, the clusters are summarised into a Matrix Of Clusters (MOC) of size $\bar{K} \times N$, with elements

 where by $m_k$ we denote the $k$-th cluster in dataset $m$, $k=1, \dots, K_m$ and $m = 1, \dots, M$.
-The MOC matrix is then used as input to CC (Algorithm~\ref{algo:consensus-cluster}) together with a fixed global number of clusters $\bar{K}$.
-The resulting consensus matrix computed with Algorithm~\ref{algo:consensus-cluster} is then used as the similarity matrix for a hierarchical clustering method (or any other distance-based clustering algorithm).
-The procedure is summarised in Algorithm~\ref{algo:coca}.
-The global number of clusters $\bar{K}$ is not always known.
+The MOC matrix is then used as input to CC together with a fixed global number of clusters $K$.
+The resulting consensus matrix is then used as the similarity matrix for a hierarchical clustering method (or any other distance-based clustering algorithm).

+The global number of clusters $K$ is not always known.
 In \cite{TCGA2012}, where COCA was introduced, the global number of clusters was chosen as in \cite{Monti2003}, as explained above: CC was performed with different values of $K$ and then the one that gave the ``best'' consensus matrices were considered.
-Instead, \cite{Aure2017} suggest to choose the value of $\bar{K}$ that maximises the average silhouette \citep{Rousseeuw1987} of the final clustering, since this was found to give more sensible results.
+Instead, \cite{Aure2017} suggest to choose the value of $K$ that maximises the average silhouette \citep{Rousseeuw1987} of the final clustering, since this was found to give more sensible results.

 Since the construction of the MOC matrix just requires the cluster allocations, COCA has the advantage of allowing clusterings derived from different sources to be combined, even if the original datasets are unavailable or unwieldy.
-Moreover, performing CC on the MOC matrix is made straightforward by the availability of the ConsensusClusterPlus Bioconductor package for R \cite{Wilkerson2010}.

-However, the summary of each of the datasets by their clustering structure (in the MOC matrix) inevitably leads to some loss of information.
-Moreover, this method is unweighted, since all the clusters found in the first step have the same influence on the final clustering.
-Finally, the objective function that is optimised by the algorithm is unclear.
+However, this method is unweighted, since all the clusters found in the first step have the same influence on the final clustering.
+Moreover, the objective function that is optimised by the algorithm is unclear.